brinsleylogic/pixi-spriter/README.md

 This is currently a massive WIP - features are largely being developed in the order in which they're required for my own projects.
 Feel free to raise tickets for feature requests on the [issues](https://github.com/brinsleylogic/pixi-spriter/issues) page.

-Prior to v1.0.0 this repo won't use semanyic versioning as I'd like to have everythign a bit more stable before producing a v1 release.
+Prior to v1.0.0 this repo won't use semantic versioning as I'd like to have everything a bit more stable before producing a v1 release.
 Thereafter it will adhere to semantic versioning rules :)

 # Features